Humam Abd al-Khaliq Abd al-Ghafur: Biography

+Humam Abd al-Khaliq Abd al-Ghafur was born in Ramadi, Anbar Governorate, in 1945.
 He had a role in the Iraqi nuclear program.
-In 1981, Abdul-Khaliq was head of the Nuclear Research Center.
+In 1981, he was head of the Nuclear Research Center.
 Abdul-Razzaq Qassem al-Hashemi was appointed Minister of Higher Education and Scientific Research.
-Abdul-Khaliq held his previous position as Vice-President of the Iraqi Atomic Energy Organization.
+Al-Khaliq held his previous position as vice-president of the Iraqi Atomic Energy Organization.
 Nuclear research.

 He was appointed Minister of Higher Education and Scientific Research in 1992, succeeding Abd al-Razzaq Qassem al-Hashemi, and then held the position of Minister of Culture and Information in 1998, succeeding Hamed Yousef Hammadi.
 His successor as Acting Minister of Higher Education and Scientific Research Abdul-Jabbar Tawfiq, then Minister of Education Fahd Salem Al-Shakrah as acting Minister, then Hammam Abdul-Khaleq Abdul-Ghafour returned as Minister of Higher Education and Scientific Research in 2001.

 After the 2003 invasion

 He was on the list of Iraqis wanted by the United States.
-He was arrested by the American occupation forces on April 19, 2003.
-It is reported that when the Americans arrested him, they threw him to the ground, then an American soldier stood with his feet above his head and neck, which caused him a permanent disability represented in the crookedness of his neck and the tilt of his head.
+He was arrested by the American occupation forces on 19 April 2003.
+It was alleged that he was arrested, he was thrown to the ground, and an American soldier stood with his feet on his head and neck, which caused him a permanent disability represented in the crookedness of his neck and the tilt of his head.
 He was released on 18 December 2005.